instadeepai/emmo/docs/how_to/contaminants/mhc_allele_misannotations.md

 In option 1, if a given allele is not available in the set of reference alleles, the closest available allele in terms of a BLOSUM-based distance of the pseudosequences is used instead.

-This approach results in $2 \times K$ distance values (symm.
-KL divergence) for each experiment, which can be plotted using functions implemented in EMMo (see examples below).
+This approach results in $2 \times K$ distance values (JS divergence) for each experiment, which can be plotted using functions implemented in EMMo (see examples below).

 ## Usage in EMMo